OttoX/Fomalhaut/README.md

 <pre><code>EntityAdmin admin; </code></pre>

 #### Create Component
-Declare some components from BaseComponent such as:
+Declare some components that derived from BaseComponent such as:
 <pre><code>class MovementComponent : public BaseComponent
 {
 public: